Back to Blog

 You know the statistics, you understand the legal backing of the Electronic Communications and Transactions (ECT) Act, and you are ready to stop hauling heavy lever-arch binders to every project site.
 Transitioning to a digital SHEQ platform is the single best operational move a modern contractor can make.

-However, "going digital" is more than just scanning 400 pages into a massive, disorganised PDF and uploading it to a generic cloud drive.
+However, "going digital" is more than just scanning 400 pages into a massive, disorganized PDF and uploading it to a generic cloud drive.
 True digital compliance requires systems, structures, and strategies.

 Step 1: The "Junk Audit" (Clean Your Compliance House)

-The absolute worst way to start a digital transformation is to digitise bad data.
-Before moving a single byte to the cloud, conduct a rigorous compliance audit of your current paper documentation.
+The absolute worst way to start a digital transformation is to digitize bad data.
+Before moving a single byte to the cloud, conduct a rigorous compliance audit of your current paper documentation:

 Step 2: Choose the Right Digital SHEQ Platform